Online Course (Dx) and Hybrid Online Course Registration FAQ

 Productivity: Microsoft Office 2007 or newer.
 Some courses may require Adobe software as well, at additional costs.

 Security: Students must have antivirus software on their devices to connect to the internet on campus.
-Students are provided with SafeConnect virus protection for no cost.
+Students are able to obtain virus protection at no cost.

 Recommended, may be required in some courses: